qsppack/QSPPACK/readme.md

 # QSP phase factors solvers

-A toolbox for solving phase factors in Quantum signal processing.
+A toolbox for solving phase factors in quantum signal processing.

 ## Problems and solvers